algobulls/algobulls_help_site/docs/member/Choose-Strategy.md

 # Choose Strategy

-<iframe width="560" height="315" src="https://www.youtube.com/embed/KpnncgSfKXY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Choose from a wide range of advanced, AI-driven strategies developed with cutting-edge technology.
 This Marketplace has more than 100+ Algo Strategies created by industry leading experts.
 The AlgoBulls strategies are a combination of complex formulas and mathematical models that offer excellent speed and accuracy in comparison to Manual trading.

-The Choose strategy marketplace is divided into 3 parts - Retail, Premium & HNI marketplace
+The Choose strategy marketplace is divided into 3 parts - `Retail, Premium & HNI marketplace`

 ![ChooseStrategy](imgs/cs1.png)